Get on the Mesh

 Send Your First Message

 NomadNet isn't just pages — it's also a messaging system.
-LXMF (Lightweight Extensible Message Format) works across apps: Sideband on Android and iOS, MeshChat, and any other NomadNet node.
+LXMF (Lightweight Extensible Message Format) works across apps: Sideband on Android and iOS, Nomad Navigator, and any other NomadNet node.

-From the Nomad NetBrowser Messages tab, you can:
+Nomad Navigator has a full messaging interface built in.
+From the Messages tab, you can:

 The mesh has a real messaging community.
 Introduce yourself.
 It's early enough that people genuinely welcome new arrivals.